stratosphereips/StratosphereTestingFramework/README.md

 - transaction: ```apt-get install python-transaction```
 - zodb: ```apt-get install python-zodb```

 You also need to have [argus](http://http://qosient.com/argus/) (and argus clients tools) installed.
 This is for generating the netflows from the traffic.
+These tools need to be installed from its latest version (and not the ones available in the debian/ubuntu repository until April 2015).
+The programs can be downloaded from:

 - argus ```http://qosient.com/argus/dev/argus-latest.tar.gz```
 - argus-clients ```http://qosient.com/argus/dev/argus-clients-latest.tar.gz```

-Optionally, if you want to also use the histogram commands (which give you awesome ascii-art histogram of the data) you need to install manually the program https://github.com/philovivero/distribution.
+There are two optional tools that you can install to improve the usefulness of stf.
+The first one is the capinfo tool, that is available in the wireshark-common debian/ubuntu package.
+The second one is the tool called _distribution_, which give you awesome ascii-art histogram of the data. the distribution tool needs to be installed manually from program https://github.com/philovivero/distribution.

 Then you are ready to use stf.py!